a-morales/kwm/README.md

 If the main pane is split using horizontal mode, an upper and lower pane is created.

-If kwm is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.
+If *Kwm* is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.

-Example launcher script to be placed in the path instead of the kwm binary.
+Example launcher script to be placed in the path instead of the *Kwm* binary.

     #!/bin/bash
     pushd /path/to/kwm